DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 ## 2.x Layer 3 - Verifiable Credentials Functional Requirements

-### 2.x.x As an issuer I want to issue a verifiable credentials of a specific type to a subject
+### 2.x.x As an issuer I want to issue a verifiable credentials to a subject

 **Scenario:**
 - **Given** I have connected a DID to the name `jonny`